haskell/vscode-haskell/README.md

 - If you are installing from an offline VSIX file, you need to install [language-haskell](https://github.com/JustusAdam/language-haskell) too after installation (either from the marketplace or offline).

 ## Configuration options

+For a general picture about the server configuration, including the project setup, [you can consult the server documentation about the topic](https://haskell-language-server.readthedocs.io/en/latest/configuration.html).

 ### Path to server executable